NetGovern/deployments/kubernetes/README.md

 Setting Up the Worker Node
 ---------------------------

+*NOTE, please ensure the hostname and IP address have been set for the worker node(s) before joining, to avoid taking over the master's IP*

 Enough mocking this single master cluster, let's add a worker.
 This involves executing a single command on each, that includes the cluster information, such as the IP address and port of the master's API Server and a secure token -- not just  anyone can join.